 - Kindle and EPUB files: We produce the 2 files you need.
-Kindle (sometimes called a mobi file) for the Amazon Kindle store and the EPUB file is for all other stores.
+Kindle (sometimes called a mobi file) for the Amazon Kindle store, and EPUB for all other stores.

 - Modifications: Some books need design modifications to improve the reader experience.
-We work with you do accomplish this.
+We work with you to accomplish this.

 - Complexity: A complex book—tables, graphics, images, text formatting, linking—is our specialty.

 - Suitability: Some books just won’t work as eBooks.
 We tell you if that’s the case.

 - Straight to eBook: You are creating an eBook first (not a conversion of a print book) and you want it to be as attractive and highly functional as possible.

 - Guaranteed validation: It is important to you that your files pass EPUB validation.
 It's a requirement for the Apple iBooks and Google Play stores and we guarantee your files will pass validation.

 Retaining Print Book DesignsWe strive to retain as much of the original print book design as technically possible.
 In this example, the eBook is on the left and the PDF on the right.
 Note the matching heading colors and captions, and the retention of the glyph.
 Download a sample of Market Farming Success from Amazon.